 Mountain biking is a legitimate and sustainable activity enjoyed by people of all ages and abilities.
 The sport’s environmental impact can be managed effectively by proper trail design and maintenance, which PAMBA provides to land managers.
 Mountain biking’s social impact can be managed by dispersing use, providing adequate trail opportunities for all trail users and by emphasizing responsible trail use through education.

 PAMBA believes that all trail users have a responsibility to contribute to the upkeep of trails.
 Few government agencies have the personnel or the money to adequately maintain trails on their own.
 PAMBA and its members are dedicated to volunteering regularly for trailwork projects.
-PAMBA also provides financial support to the mission by providing education, monetary support, volunteer hours, and materials to land managers within the Peoria area, to include but not limited to The Illinois Department of Natural Resources, The US Army Corps of Engineers, The Metamora IL Park District, The Pekin IL Park District, and Wildlife Prairie Park.
+PAMBA also provides financial support to the mission by providing education, monetary support, volunteer hours, and materials to land managers within the Peoria area, to include but not limited to The Illinois Department of Natural Resources, The US Army Corps of Engineers, The Metamora IL Park District, The Pekin IL Park District, The Peoria IL Park District, The Bartonville IL Parks Board, The Village of Creve Coeur IL, and Wildlife Prairie Park.

-PAMBA promotes the social aspect of off road bicycling through education and special events.
-PAMBA hosts mountain bike races in order to raise funds to be used to provide tools, educational materials, and building supplies for trail projects.
-We also have group rides and club events that anyone can attend and join.
+PAMBA promotes the social aspect of off-road bicycling through education and special events.
+PAMBA hosts mountain bike races to raise funds for trail projects including tools, educational materials, and building supplies.
+We also have group rides and club events open for all to join.